yashasvishailly/One-Fix/README.md

 - Static HTML on Cloudflare Pages
 - One Cloudflare Worker: proxies Claude with structured JSON output, creates and verifies Razorpay payments, sends email through Brevo, and stores state in Cloudflare KV
-- About five US cents of API spend per run

 ## What's in this repository